nguyenvuhung/STM32Cube_FW_F4/Projects/STM32F429I_EVAL_CUSTOMIZE/STM32F429_Bootloader/readme.txt

 @par Hardware and Software environment

-  - This example runs on STM32F407xx devices.
+  - This example runs on STM32F429xx devices.
-  - This example has been tested with STMicroelectronics STM32F4-Discovery RevB & RevC boards and can be easily tailored to any other supported device and development board.
+  - This example has been tested with STMicroelectronics STM32F429-EVAL Customize itself boards and can be easily tailored to any other supported device and development board.